 22. Experience genuine fear at the annual Krampus Parade.

 While in North America, we threaten naughty kids with black coal around the holidays, Germany takes it one step further with the threat of Krampus: a half goat/half demon figure that takes bad children away and punishes them.
 Every year, there’s the Krampuslauf (the Krampus Run) in the city centre, where there is a literal endless parade of people dressed up as Krampus storming the streets, scaring children and grabbing scared spectators out of the crowd to give them a tough time.
 It’s hilarious to watch, but only if you don’t get grabbed…

 The ultimate protection of course is to have your own Krampus costume!
 Here’s a scary option.

 23. Attend a street festival.

+There are so many fun things to do in Munich during the summer, but street festivals are an absolute highlight for me.
 The annual Streetlife Festival on Leopoldstraße is the biggest and most famous, but check here for a more robust list.

 24. Watch the Rocky Horror Picture Show at a Guinness World Record-holding cinema.

 Museum Lichtspiele is one of the oldest cinemas in Munich and is a quirky local spot known for the distinct honour of having shown the Rocky Horror Picture Show every week for the past 30 years.
 They even have the Guinness World Record to prove it!